Who doesn’t enjoy a good GIF? They’re quirky and undeniably addictive to use in text messages or PowerPoint presentations.

 GIFs are dynamic memes that convey motion and details that still images may not effectively communicate.
 Most people are familiar with their fair share of cat GIFs, but there’s a whole world of edgy and eye-catching GIFs that are used on websites, advertisements, and social media designed by truly talented creatives.
 As most artists know, GIFS are more than silly animations of cats or some weirdo’s dance moves.
 There’s a world of elegant, edgy and eye-catching GIFs designed by some truly talented creatives.

 If you’re a graphic or motion designer looking to inject yourself into the niche of GIF design but don’t know where to start, this article is for you.
 We’re highlighting some of the best GIF artists on the web who use Format as their website builder to highlight their best work.

 Why You Need A Portfolio For Your Animated GIF Art

 Want to get paid to make fun GIFs?

-Having a killer online portfolio for those GIFS is incredibly important.
-A solid online portfolio has the potential to get your work noticed by clients, gain you notoriety in your field, or even take your career to the next level.
+Having a killer online portfolio website is incredibly important.
+It separates you from a hobbyist and demonstrates your professionalism as a digital artist.
+A solid online portfolio has the potential to get your animated GIF art noticed by clients, gain you notoriety in your field, or even take your career to the next level.

 Stephen Foster Meyer uses Format’s Horizon Left theme to display a wide range of work, separating his design, photography, and artistic projects via the sidebar navigation.

-Ricky Leung’s hand-drawn GIFs sit perfectly within his Order-themed Format portfolio.
+Ricky Leung’s unique style of hand-drawn art GIFs sits perfectly within his Order-themed Format portfolio.